joaulo/blender_render_manager/README.md

 * save different settings for each camera
 * load specific settings for each camera before launching the render
 * manage file extension
+* add progress bar to show rendering process
+* add a button to stop render process